volumio/volumio-plugins/plugins/audio_interface/brutefir3/readme.md

 The plugin provide an exclusive feature we called __VoBAF__ : Volume Based Adaptativ Filtering !
 Different filters may be applied depending on volume level.

-- Place all filters in the required shared directory.
+- Place all filters in the required VoBAFfilters shared directory.
+Up to 7 filters may be used. ( Low, LM1, LM2, LM3, M, HM, High )

 - In webUI select first filter and enable VoBAF.
 Save, it's done!